 “I am Chelsea Manning.
 I am female.
 Given the way that I feel, and have felt since childhood, I want to begin hormone therapy as soon as possible.
 I hope that you will support me in this transition,” she said Thursday.

 The AP, The New York Times, NPR, the Chicago Tribune and TIME have switched to Manning’s preferred name and pronoun, albeit not without delays and some internal debate within their organizations.
-But almost all major television networks, including some sources interviewed on MSNBC, and the Washington Times, Politico and USA Today, among others, can’t seem to respect Manning’s fairly simple and clearly stated desire to be referred to in the feminine, consistent with her gender identity.
+But almost all major television networks, including some sources interviewed on MSNBC, as well as publications including the Washington Times, Politico and USA Today, among others, can’t seem to respect Manning’s fairly simple and clearly stated desire to be referred to in the feminine, consistent with her gender identity.
 The Washington Post claims to be reviewing its style guidelines, but the organization continues to refer to Manning using masculine pronouns.

 Mara Keisling is the executive director at the National Center for Transgender Equality.
 The center works to educate members of the news media on how to cover issues related to transgender subjects and sources, among other issues.
 “We haven’t heard anybody talk about Edward Snowden’s gender identity or Edward Snowden’s sexual orientation because they’re not relevant, and we want the media to understand that it’s not relevant with Chelsea Manning either, except as a stand-alone story about somebody transitioning,” she told Truthout.